DendrouLab/panpipes/docs/installation_rescomp.md

 The pipelines are now installed as a local python package.

 ##### Step 3 Setting PYTONPATH
 on the BMRC, the path to packages for loaded python SciPy-bundle supercedes the python venv python.
-This affects the numba package version, with the module numba version being much older than the one panpipes uses ( numba >
+This affects the numba package version, with the module numpy version being much older than the one panpipes depends on ("numpy>=1.22.4").
 So we need to make sure that after activating the python venv, the `PYTHONPATH` has the path to the venv python packages as the first path. to do this do the following:

 ```